astroHaoPeng/ERAU_AE_544_Analytical_Dynamics_HaoPeng/AE_544_LecNote06__Variational_Methods__Ch06.md

 = 0
 \tag{6.26}
 $$
-Note that the interchangeability of variation operator and integral is generally true, even under holonomic constraints.
+Note that the interchangeability of variation operator and integral is generally true under holonomic constraints.

-Use examples, we will show that Hamilton's principle of varying action can provide a direct path to determine the system motion that does not "pass through" Lagrange's equations.

 ## Example 6.5: motion in a constant gravity field

+This example shows that Hamilton's principle of varying action can provide a direct path to determine the system motion that does not "pass through" Lagrange's equations.

 ![[fig-5-19_constant_gravity_field.png|300]]